Schoelkopf Gallery company logo

 Andrew Wilton and T.J.
 Barringer, American Sublime: Landscape Painting in the United States 1820-1880, London: Tate Britain, 2002, pp. 180, 224, no. 59, illus. p.
 180

 Eleanor Jones Harvey, The Voyage of the Icebergs: Frederic Church's Arctic Masterpiece, Dallas Museum of Art, 2002, p.
-57, illus. fig. 28
+57, illus. in color fig. 28

 Frederic Edwin Church: Romantic Landscapes and Seascapes, New York: Adelson Galleries, 2007, no. 16, illus. fig. 13